endoplasmicosmic/Weather-and-Vacation-Analytics/README.md

-# Python-API-challenge: WeatherPy and VacationPy
+# Weather and Vacation Analytics - Python APIs
-Python API challenge (6) homework

 ## Project Overview
 This project consists of two main components: WeatherPy and VacationPy.
 The goal of this project is to analyze weather data across various cities and use the insights to plan future vacations.